Grief and Bereavement

 This sensitive course gives you greater insight into our natural grieving process, what can go wrong, the myths about grief, and how you can support those going through it

 Loss is a common human experience and major part of life – every one of us will face the loss of a loved one at some time in our lives.
-Grief can hit us in other ways too, such as when we lose someone through dementia, addiction or divorce, or when we lose something significant, like the ability to have our own children or our physical health.
+Grief and bereavement can hit us in other ways too – like when we lose someone through dementia, addiction or divorce, or lose something significant, like the ability to have our own children or our physical health.

 Véronique's compassion and own extensive experience of grief and supporting others really shines through